HIST 3056 - Doing History

 The principal objective of the course is for students to write a research essay based mainly on primary sources on a topic of their

 choice.
-The assignments in the course and the activities in the workshops are designed to build your skills toward the successful
+The structured learning activities, the assignments, and seminars are designed to build skills toward the successful

 completion of that essay.